QuantConnect/lean-cli/README.md

   Represents a command to submit an order to the algorithm.

 Options:
-  --ticker TEXT          The ticker of the symbol to submitted  [required] --market TEXT          The market of the symbol to submitted  [required] --security-type TEXT   The security type of the symbol to submitted  [required] --order-type TEXT      The order type to be submitted  [required] --quantity DECIMAL     the number of units to be ordered (directional)  [required] --limit-price DECIMAL  The limit price of the order to submitted --stop-price DECIMAL   The stop price of the order to be submitted --tag TEXT             The tag to be attached to the order --lean-config FILE     The Lean configuration file that should be used (defaults to the nearest lean.json)
+  --ticker TEXT          The ticker of the symbol to be submitted  [required] --market TEXT          The market of the symbol to be submitted  [required] --security-type TEXT   The security type of the symbol to be submitted  [required] --order-type TEXT      The order type to be submitted  [required] --quantity DECIMAL     The number of units to be ordered (directional)  [required] --limit-price DECIMAL  The limit price of the order be submitted --stop-price DECIMAL   The stop price of the order to be submitted --tag TEXT             The tag to be attached to the order --lean-config FILE     The Lean configuration file that should be used (defaults to the nearest lean.json)